parrt/data-acquisition/hw/pipeline.md

 ### Generating JSON

-JSON, a format typically used for the transmission of JavaScript data objects, is also extremely popular.
+JSON, a format typically used for the transmission of JavaScript data objects between browser and server, is also extremely popular.
 It is very similar to XML in that each data element is identified specifically.
 Naturally, JSON syntax looks quite different from XML but at an abstract level there very similar.

 ```json
 {